ribice/glice/README.md

 - v [boolean - verbose] // by default, github.com/author/repo/http and github.com/author/repo/http/middleware are counted as 2 times github.com/author/repo, and that's being displayed.
 With verbose, they are counted and shown separately.
 - r [boolean - recursive] // returns dependencies of dependencies (single level only)
 - f [boolean - fileWrite] // writes all license files inside /licenses folder
-- i [string - ignoreFolders] // list of comma seperated folders that should be ignored
+- i [string - ignoreFolders] // list of comma-separated folders that should be ignored
 - gh [string - githubAPIKey] // used to increase GitHub API's rate limit from 60req/h to 5000req/h
 ```